-It is long known that the bitter constituents stimulate the gustatory nerves in the mouth and increase the secretion of gastric juice and bile, thereby promoting appetite and digestion (13)
+It is long known that the bitter constituents of wormwood stimulate the gustatory nerves in the mouth and increase the secretion of gastric juice and bile, thereby promoting appetite and digestion (13)

 The herb contains at least 0.3% volatile oil and has a bitter value of not less than 15,000.
 The volatile oil contains thujone.
 Additionally, the herb contains bitter principles of the sesquiterpene lactone types absinthin, anabsinthin , artabsin , anabsin , also flavones, ascorbic acid, and tannins.

 Infection of human beings with Toxocara cati or Toxocara canis, (the common roundworm of cats and dogs, respectively) commonly occurs in young children with a history of pica or close contact with domestic animals, for infection arises from ingestion of ova passed in the animals’ feces.
 Larvae from within these ingested ova pass into the circulation of the human host and migrate to distant organs, causing inflammatory exudates and eosinophilic granulomata.
 (10) A study showed fecal egg numbers per gram were decreased gradually in cats in trial groups using Artemisia absinthium (11).